mostafa-rizk/major-project/proposal/README.md

 There are three verions of the proposal template file.
 You only have to complete one of the versions.
 The version you complete depends on the nature of your project:
 * __proposal-gameEngine.md__: Use this version if you will be using a game engine for your project, e.g. Unity, RPG Maker, Roblox Studio
-* __proposal-programingLanguage.md__: Use this version if you will make your project using a programing language, e.g. Processing, Pythinon, JavaScript, Java, C/C++, Lua, etc.
+* __proposal-programingLanguage.md__: Use this version if you will make your project using a programing language, e.g. Processing, Python, JavaScript, Java, C/C++, Lua, etc.
 * __proposal-webPage.md__: Use this version if you will be building a web page as your main product.

 For a proposal to be successful it needs to get a mark of at least 50%.
 Unsuccessful proposal (a mark of <50%) will have to be revised and handed in again (until they recieve a mark of at least 50%).